Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 [self.netverifyUIController destroy];
 self.netverifyUIController = nil;
 ```
+**Important:** only call `destroy` after `netverifyUIController:didFinishWithDocumentData:canReference:` or `netverifyUIController:didCancelWithError:scanReference:` was called to ensure that Netverify SDK is in a final state.
+Call `cancel` during the workflow, which will evoke `netverifyUIController:didCancelWithError:scanReference:`.
+Setting `NetverifyUIController` to nil is essential to free memory as soon as possible.

 ## Callback
 To get information about callbacks, Netverify Retrieval API, Netverify Delete API, Global Netverify settings, and more, please read our [page with server related information](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md).